Detailed information is available on the City of Toronto website: City of Toronto Development Applications

 880 Bay Street

-The original 7 storey government office building was demolished in 2017 and the property is being used as a staging area for the MacDonald Block renovations.
 Rezoning and a site plan were approved in 2011 for a 39 storey government office building.
 The original plan was to start building when the MacDonald Block renovations were finished.
 The construction was expected to take 2 years.

 Infrastructure Ontario is currently reviewing plans for the site for feasibility of the approved building.

-The original 7 storey government office building was demolished in 2017 and the property is being used as a staging area for the MacDonald Block renovations.
 Rezoning and a site plan were approved in 2011 for a 39 storey government office building.
 The original plan was to start building when the MacDonald Block renovations were finished.
 The construction was expected to take 2 years.

 Infrastructure Ontario is currently reviewing plans for the site for feasibility of the approved building.